audiocogs/aurora.js/README.md

 ## Building

-Currently, the [import](https://github.com/devongovett/import) module is used to build Aurora.js.
-You can run the development server by first installing `import` with npm, and then running it like this:
+Currently, the erb is used to build Aurora.js.
+But you still need coffee-script installed locally in your repository.

+	cd #{aurora-directory}
-    sudo npm install import -g
+    npm install coffee-script
-    import src/aurora.coffee

-You can also build a static version like this:

-    import src/aurora.coffee aurora.js
+    rake build

 By itself, Aurora will play LPCM, uLaw and aLaw files in a number of containers.
 Be sure to add additional codec support by including some of our other decoders such as [FLAC.js](https://github.com/ofmlabs/flac.js), [ALAC.js](https://github.com/ofmlabs/alac.js), and [MP3.js](https://github.com/devongovett/mp3.js).

 ## License

-Aurora.js is released under the MIT license.
+Aurora.js is released under the MIT license, check the LICENSE file for more information.